GridProtectionAlliance/openPDC/Source/Documentation/wiki/Getting_Started.md

 ```

 *Note: "historian" in historianAdoMetadataProvider above will be replaced by the acronym of your local historian.
 If that section is not present in your configuration file, these settings will be copied from the systemSettings section the first time you run the openPDC.*

-### Fix the configuration settings

-If you installed the openPDC using [the openPDC installers](Getting_Started.md#openpdc_installers), you may need to fix some configuration settings.

--  If you are using the built-in Access database, you may need to change the connection strings in the configuration file to`Provider=Microsoft.Jet.OLEDB.4.0; Data Source=C:\Program Files\openPDC\openPDC.mdb` (changing Data Source to an absolute path).

 ### Encrypt the configuration settings